HungerReset/VLCTitleReader/README.md

 # VLCTitleReader
-ahk script that reads vlc window title intended for displaying what song you're listening to on OBS
+ahk script that reads vlc window titleintended for displaying what song you're listening to on OBS
+# Usage
+the text file with the song title will be saved as "song.txt" in the same directory as the script itself